I lived in north central Iowa for many years and

 Now, see, when you fire something you are bringing

-the kiln slowly up to 2500 degrees farenheit.
+the kiln slowly up to 2500 degrees Fahrenheit.

 Then, after it hits that, you start bringing it back down.